ErpNetDocs/tech/reference/config-options-reference.md

 ## 7. Default_Enterprise_Company_Location_Id/XXX
 - a.Action: Defines the default company location.
 XXX is the ID of the enterprise company.
 The value is the ID of the default company location.
-- b.Set automatically by the system of the user.
+- b.Set automatically by the system for the user.

 ## 8. Documents/OnlySaveNewVersionsToHistory
 - a.*This key is used for compatibility with older versions of the software.
-The old method of saving a document in the document history is to save the previous version before the current version is saved.
+The old method of saving a document in the document history was to save the previous version before the current version was saved.
 The new method is to save the current version.*
-- b.Action: When the key has value and this value is "1", the new method is applied.
+- b.Action: When the key has a value and this value is "1", the new method is applied.
 In all other cases, the old method is applied.
 - c.The user sets it manually.

 ## 9. DontCheckForNegativeUnitPrice